fpassow/fpassow.github.io/about_me.md

 # About Me

-I currently work for a Global SMS aggregator, a company that handles text messaging for other companies.
-When you get a one-time-pin, delivery notification, or appointment reminder, it passed through my employer or one of a small number of similar companies on its way to your mobile phone operator.
+I currently work for a global SMS aggregator, a company that handles text messaging for other companies.
+When you receive a text message for two-factor authentication, a delivery notification, or and appointment reminder, it passed through my employer or one of a small number of similar companies on its way to your mobile phone operator.
 That's a lot of messages.
 So that's a lot of data.

 Troubleshooting often involves filtering, aggregating, and visualizing all that data.
 Is a problem associated with Verizon, or AT&T?